giulong/spectrum/docs/README.md

 `SpectrumTest` extends [SpectrumEntity](#spectrumentity) and inherits its fields and methods.

-Beyond having direct access to `webDriver`, `configuration`, `data`, and all the other inherited fields that you don't even need to declare or instantiate, by extending `SpectrumTest`, each `SpectrumPage` that you declare in your test class will automatically be initialised.
+Beyond having direct access to `driver`, `configuration`, `data`, and all the other inherited fields that you don't even need to declare or instantiate, by extending `SpectrumTest`, each `SpectrumPage` that you declare in your test class will automatically be initialised.